dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, temporary values were assigned to all key properties that would later have a real value generated by the database.
+Before EF Core 3.0, temporary values were assigned to all key properties that would later have a real value generated by the database.
-These values were usually large negative numbers.
+Usually these temporary values were large negative numbers.

 **New behavior**

-Starting with EF Core 3.0, the temporary key value is now stored with EF's tracking information while the value of the key property itself will not be changed.
+Starting with 3.0, EF Core stores the temporary key value as part of the entity's tracking information, and leaves the key property itself unchanged.

 **Why**

-This change was made to allow entities that have been previously tracked by some context instance to be moved to another instance without the temporary key values erroneously becoming permanent.
+This change was made to prevent temporary key values from erroneously becoming permanent when an entity that has been previously tracked by some `DbContext` instance is moved to a different `DbContext` instance.

 **Mitigations**

-Applications may be using the temporary key values to form associations between entities.
-For example, the temporary primary key value may have been used to set an FK value.
+Applications that assign primary key values onto foreign keys to form associations between entities may depend on the old behavior if the primary keys are store-generated and belong to entities in the `Added` state.
 This can be avoided by:
 * Not using store-generated keys.
-* Not using primary key/foreign key values to associate entities, but instead use navigation properties.
-This is a best practice anyway since it uses only the object model without dependency on the underlying keys.
+* Setting navigation properties to form relationships instead of setting foreign key values.
-* Obtain the temporary values from EF's tracking information.
+* Obtain the actual temporary key values from the entity's tracking information.
-For example, `context.Entry(blog).Property(e => e.Id).CurrentValue` will return the temporary value even though `blog.Id` itself has not been set.
+For example, `context.Entry(blog).Property(e => e.Id).CurrentValue` will return the temporary value even though `blog.Id` itself hasn't been set.

 ## DetectChanges honors store-generated key values